david-c14/SubmarineFree/manual/FF.md

 ## Basic Operation

 A Flip-Flop or Toggle Latch changes its state from 0 to 1 or back again every time that it is triggered.
-It is designed to take digital signals, but it will happily accept analog sygnalse.
+It is designed to take digital signals, but it will happily accept analog signal.
 The Flip-Flop devices are triggered by a rising edge on the input signal and the output changes to a high level signal if it was previously low, or to a low level signal if it was previously high.

 ## Cascades